 If you are a tea addict like me, almost any type of strong tea will make you feel better.
 If you’re coming home after a long day at the office, back or green tea is not recommended.
 They have caffeine and if you drink them in the evening, you might have some trouble falling asleep – and this is not relaxation.

-Your eyes area.
 Your eyes need some relaxation.
 You can use an old roll-on empty container to massage the under eye area.
 The roll-on eye products have a small metal ball that helps you apply the product; the metal is cold and it will help your eyes relax.

 4. Work out

 If you feel like you want to punch someone in the face, go ahead and hit it to the gym.
 You will release stress, you’ll feel better and your body will thank you.
+So, do some jumping jacks, push-ups for one minute or go for a really quick sprint.
+The dopamine will chick in and you will feel better.

 I also find cycling very relaxing.
 Choose an area that is not crowded and go for it.
-Walking in a park or in a more private area, will also help you relax.
+Walking in a park or in a more private area will also help you relax.

 Meditation can be very difficult if you haven’t done it before.
-The simplest way to do it is to (beside sitting in the classic lotus position) to close your eyes and focus only on your breathing & nothing else!
+The simplest way to do it is to (besides sitting in the classic lotus position) to close your eyes and focus only on your breathing & nothing else!
 Put some background music to help you.
 There are lots of apps that teach how to meditate as well.

 6. No technology